mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 9 You have a successful expedition.
 Gain DM+1 to one Benefit roll for this career.

-10 You thrive on adversity and learn the wisdom of the old saying ‘What doesn’t kill you will only make you stronger’.
+10 You thrive on adversity and learn the wisdom of the old saying 'What doesn't kill you will only make you stronger'.
 Roll Survival 8+.
 If you succeed, gain +1 to STR, DEX or END.
 If you fail, roll on the Injury table.

 11 You excel at your career.
 Gain DM+2 to your next Survival roll and DM+2 to your next Advancement roll.